Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ---

-## Disability is a spectrum, not a binary
+## Ability is a spectrum, not a binary

 ![](img/spectrum.jpg)